CRImier/MyKiCad/Breakouts/mpcie_breakout/README.md

 The board is intended to be self-documenting - the signal numbers are silkscreened on the board, and the PCI-E pinout is written on the bottom of the board.
 There's also a mSATA pin mapping cheatsheet.

+## Changes in v3:

+- Moved to Kicad 5
+- PCIe diffpairs made a tad better

-Changes in v2:
+## Changes in v2:

-    SIM slot pinout has been fixed
+- SIM slot pinout has been fixed
-    Added 1117 footprint regulators for 3.3V and 1.5V lines
+- Added 1117 footprint regulators for 3.3V and 1.5V lines
-    Made standoff holes more compatible with popular solderable standoffs Made mounting holes M3 and M4 instead of random diameters, spaced them apart in a way that made more sense Changed 0R resistors to 0603 - allowing easier handsoldering of the bottom side (bottom side has optional components for 1.5V and 3.3V regulators)
+- Made standoff holes more compatible with popular solderable standoffs
+- Made mounting holes M3 and M4 instead of random diameters, spaced them apart in a way that made more sense
+- Changed 0R resistors to 0603 - allowing easier handsoldering of the bottom side (bottom side has optional components for 1.5V and 3.3V regulators)
-    Made mPCIe socket alignment pin holes smaller so that they can actually help with alignment Made a cutout for USB socket "lips" to allow for easier panelization Added fiducials
+- Made mPCIe socket alignment pin holes smaller so that they can actually help with alignment
+- Made a cutout for USB socket "lips" to allow for easier panelization
+- Added fiducials
-    Replaced the capacitor footprint with the one used in stock libraries
+- Replaced the capacitor footprint with the one used in stock libraries

+- Signal names are silkscreened on the board, top and bottom layers.
+- This repository also includes files for manufacturing a 3x2 panel.
+- I recommend a stencil for assembling this board.

+- Software: Kicad 6
+- Version: 3
 - PCB size: 73*42mm
 - Layer count: 2
+- Recommended thickness: non-thin